-If you are using alcohol it’s really nice to soak the fruit for a few hours if you can, stirring it from time to time, however I’ve been known to only leave the dried fruit soaking for about half an hour and the cake still tastes lovely.
+If you are using alcohol it’s really nice to soak the fruit overnight or for a few hours if you can, stirring it from time to time.
+However I have been known to only leave the dried fruit soaking for about half an hour and the cake still tastes lovely.

 Use unrefined icing sugar (confectioner’s sugar) for the glaze if possible.
 It gives a really lovely colour to the cake.

 Keep Brandy and Mincemeat Cake covered, at room temperature for three to five days.
 It’s one of those wonderful cakes that gets even more delicious a day or so after it is made.

 I like to serve Brandy and Mincemeat Cake on its own with a cup of tea or coffee, or as a more substantial dessert with a scoop of good vanilla ice cream.

 Brandy and Mincemeat Cake Recipe

 - 1 cup mixed dried fruit, chopped if in large pieces

 - ½ teaspoon ginger